MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-compliance-summary.md

 - **Multi-Geo** rehome of Loop workspaces and all contained .loop files isn't available.
 All Loop workspaces are created in the tenant default geo.
 - When users delete an entire Loop workspace, that Loop workspace isn't available in an **end-user visible Recycle bin**.
 Furthermore, restoring the Loop workspace using admin tooling doesn't update in the Loop app user experience.
 The user would need to visit a saved page link for a workspace that's restored in order to see it again.
 - When an **admin deletes** a Loop workspace, it **will not be removed from the user's view** of Loop workspaces.
 When users click on the deleted Loop workspace, it displays an error.
-- When an **admin modifies the owners or members** of a Loop workspace within the SharePoint Admin center or via PowerShell, the **changes will not reflect in the corresponding user's view** of Loop workspaces.
-Only changes to membership made within the Loop app are reflected in the Loop app.
+- When an **admin modifies the list of owners or members** of a Loop workspace through the SharePoint Admin Center or via PowerShell, the **changes won't be visible to the users within that Loop workspace**.
+Changes to the workspace membership are only updated in the user's view of the Loop app if they're made directly within the Loop app, itself.
 - **Individual controls for guest or external sharing** of a specific Loop workspace isn't available.
 - Get and set **conditional access policy** and **block download policy** tenant defaults are available.
 Individual controls per Loop workspace for these capabilities aren't available.